paigeadelethompson/paigeadelethompson/content/posts/icmp_pt2.md

 ## Intro
 The goals of this firewall ruleset are as follows:
-- Enforce sane limits over the number of automated ICMP responses that can be illicited by sources on the internet
+- Enforce sane limits over the number of automated ICMP responses that can be illicited by sources on the internet; mitigating ICMP amplification while still allowing some symbolance of networking mechenisms that rely on ICMP to function.
 - Establish the basis for a "zero trust" model by ensuring the use of end-to-end encrypted protocols for necessary egress traffic (primarily NTPSEC and DoTLS.)
 This is necessary in an environment where protocols like `NDP-RA` are in use because of the possibility that other users on a network can advertise routes themselves which can potentially be used to hijack another user's traffic.
 - 1/26/2023 if you're seeing this message, parts of this post are still under construction, check back for the complete release later.
 ## Preparation